-As the Lobbyist Registry By-law contains explicit language with respect to the role and responsibilities of the Lobbyist Registrar to conduct inquiries regarding compliance with the By-law and to impose sanctions for by-law contraventions, staff are recommending that the educational period for the application of penalties and sanctions be extended for an additional six (6) months to allow staff to undertake a new procurement process to secure a Lobbyist Registrar.
+As the Lobbyist Registry By-law contains explicit language with respect to the role and responsibilities of the Lobbyist Registrar to conduct inquiries regarding compliance with the By-law and to impose sanctions for by-law contraventions, staff are recommending that the educational period for the application of penalties and sanctions be extended for an additional one (1) year to allow staff to undertake a fulsome review of options with respect to next steps on the Lobbyist Registry.
+These options would be presented to Council for consideration no later than the end of Q2.

-Staff would use this opportunity to provide additional education to potential lobbyists and this extension would further allow additional time to ensure new Councillors are aware of their obligations as public office holders in accordance with the By-law.
+Staff would use this opportunity to provide additional education to the public/potential lobbyists and this extension would further allow additional time to ensure new Councillors are aware of their obligations as public office holders in accordance with the By-law.